gearglow/ReptiliaWithATwist/The List.md

 Parvati squinted at her.
 "How do you know my name -- wait a minute. *Harry!?*"

 "It's Elysia now," she responded.
 "Or Ellie for short.
-Turns out that was a nickname of my mum's back in the day."
+Turns out that was a nickname of my mum's back in the day.
+Y'know, L. E.?
+Lily Evans?"

 "Damn," Parvati said.
 "Right heart-breaker, you are.
 D'you have any idea how many girls are going to be disappointed that you've turned out to be a girl?"